 We recognise that a few of you will have made a mistake in your choice of optional course units, for whatever reason, and wish to reconsider your choice once teaching has started.
 There is always a risk in changing course units after the start of the semester because you may miss crucial information but we are aware that there may be reasons why it might be right for you.
 For this reason, you will be allowed a maximum of two weeks at the beginning of each semester in which to change your choice of course units.
 Your Programme Administrator will notify you of the exact deadline dates for confirmation of course units.

-Second and final year students will be able to change your course unit choice yourself via the self-service functionality of the Campus Solutions student system.
-If you wish to change course units, you must first check on the student system that the course unit you want to switch to is available.
-Whilst you will have been allocated a place on your original course unit choices, we cannot guarantee that a place will be available on an alternative course unit, should you wish to change.
+Second and final year students will be able to change course unit choices via the student system.
+If you wish to change course units, you must first check that the course unit you want to switch to is available.
+Whilst you will have been allocated a place based on your original choices, we cannot guarantee that a place will be available on an alternative course unit.
 You must also remember that changes will be subject to timetable constraints.
 First year students wishing to change an optional course unit must discuss this with their Programme Office within the first two weeks of teaching.
 The Programme Office will make this change for you as you will not be able to change this yourself within the student system.

 Structure for your degree programme

 Once you have confirmed your course units, you MUST check your choices against the rules for your programme.
 If you have not complied with the programme requirements, you must make the necessary changes.

 N.B.
 At the beginning of the second semester you will not be permitted to drop a course unit which you took in the first semester in favour of a second semester course unit, nor will you be permitted to opt out of a full year course unit at this stage.